vmware-archive/gemfirexd-oss/README.md

                            (in build-artifacts/{osname like linux}/store)
-./gradlew buildAll      -  build all sources, tests, product, packages (all targets above) ./gradlew cleanAll      -  clean all build and test output ./gradlew test          -  run junit tests for all components ./gradlew dunit         -  run distributed unit (dunit) tests for all components ./gradlew check         -  run all tests including junit and dunit ./gradlew precheckin -Pgfxd  -  cleanAll, buildAll, check
+./gradlew buildAll      -  build all sources, tests, product, packages (all targets above) ./gradlew cleanAll      -  clean all build and test output ./gradlew junit         -  run junit tests for all components ./gradlew dunit         -  run distributed unit (dunit) tests for all components ./gradlew check         -  run all tests including junit and dunit ./gradlew precheckin -Pgfxd  -  cleanAll, buildAll, check